beigeworm/PoshCord-C2/README.md

 1. Setup the script
 2. Run the script on a target.
 3. Check discord for 'waiting to connect..' message.
-4. Edit the contents of your hosted file to contain 'options' to get a list of modules
-5. Do the same with any other command listed - To run that module.
+4. Type the computers name into chat to start a session
+5. The session will be started in a newly created channel - (unles you use -nonew to use the maseter channel eg. `DESKTOP-3DG5fS -nonew`)
+6. Use the commands listed below

 **MODULES / COMMANDS**